djsincla/TA_VeloCloud/README.md

 # Notice

+This application is now available on SplunkBase here: https://splunkbase.splunk.com/app/6252/

-Due to a number of customer requests, I am working to have this code published on Splunk Base / Splunk Cloud.
-In the process of prepping for Splunk, I have created a new version of the code which is here:  https://github.com/djsincla/ds_sdwan_events The Splunk version is based on the TA-VeloCloud/Token3 version of the code.
-Together with some minor fixes and improvents which I will add here as well.
+Sourcecode for the SplunkBase version is available here: https://github.com/djsincla/ds_sdwan_events

+The Splunk version is based on the TA-VeloCloud/Token3 branch of the code together with some minor fixes and improvents required for SplunkBase approval.

+I will continue to support the TA version for now and will tweak this contribution to match https://github.com/djsincla/ds_sdwan_events

 # TA_VeloCloud